Interviewing to write a biography

 - What are you most proud to have done in your life?

 You can download some decorated templates with questions for the World's Best Grandma or queries for a Brilliant Grandpa from Ohio Health.
-The Museum of Cardiff also has a beginner's guide to carrying out an oral history.

 They can also get some interview tips from journalist Nelufar Hedayat: